-Provide a detailed timetable or work programme to complete the whole scheme before the grant expiry date shown in the grant notification letter.
-It should show a realistic timescale for achieving the approved purposes, including any additional conditions set out in the grant notification letter.
-It should clearly show all the main activities, resources, milestones and targets necessary to complete the scheme on time and how these will be measured.
+Provide a detailed timetable to complete the whole project before the grant expiry date shown in the grant notification letter.
+You should also include your detailed plan for acquisition.
+These should show a realistic timescale for achieving the approved purposes, including any additional conditions set out in the grant notification letter.
+They should clearly show all the main activities, resources, milestones and targets necessary to complete the project on time and how these will be measured.

-2.4 Scheme management and procurement
+2.4 Project management and procurement

-Provide a description of how you will organise and manage your scheme.
+Provide a description of how you will organise and manage your project.
 This should include:

-- the names of the people who can sign documents for your organisation, including grant payment requests; - a copy of the organisation chart for managing your scheme which clearly names the scheme manager or co-ordinator and other people or partner organisations who will be working on the scheme and sets out their roles and lines of communication; - details of the responsibilities for decision making including change control and budget management; - Briefs for commissioning services to be paid for through the grant and job descriptions for posts to be funded through the grant; and - a statement of how you will choose and manage your goods, works and services contracts.
-It must also include details of how you intend to recruit any scheme staff.
+- the names of the people who can sign documents for your organisation, including grant payment requests; - a copy of the organisation chart for managing your project which clearly names the project manager or project co-ordinator and other people or organisations who will be working on the project and sets out their roles and lines of communication; - details of the responsibilities for project decision making including acquisition approval, change control and budget management; - Briefs for commissioning services to be paid for through the grant and job descriptions for posts to be funded through the grant; and - a statement of how you will choose and manage your goods, works and services contracts.
+It must also include details of how you intend to recruit any project staff.